PantalaLabs/ParallelComm/README.md

 It supports two roles: **Sender** (Master) and **Receiver** (Slave).
 The library handles the communication protocol, ensuring data is transmitted and received correctly.

-A `ParallelComm` library is designed to facilitate parallel communication between two devices using an 8-bit data bus and 2 control pins.
-It supports two roles: **Sender** (Master) and **Receiver** (Slave).
-The library handles the communication protocol, ensuring data is transmitted and received correctly.

 ## Features